kskong145/Portfolio-repo/README.md

 ## SubHeader

-Seeking engineering and IT opportunities
+I am currently seeking Engineering and IT opportunities